Pac-Man and the Ghostly Adventures: Development

 The series was tentatively called Pac-Man 3D and later Pac-Man: The Adventure Begins.
 On September 26, 2011, 41 Entertainment was named worldwide distributor for the series and that the series would be finished for a Fall 2013 window.

 Merchandise

 41 Entertainment signed many deals for merchandising, including a fast food deal with Burger King and a building toy license with K'nex excluding Japan.

 Broadcast

 United States

 On February 29, 2012, 41 named Disney XD as the US broadcaster for the series.
 The series debuted on June 15, 2013, and it continued to air on the network until 2016.

 On July 1, 2017, reruns of the series began broadcasting on the KidsClick block as one of its launch programmes, and aired on the block until its discontinuation in March 2019.

 On July 7, 2019, Discovery Family picked up rights to several of 41 Entertainment's shows, including Pac-Man and the Ghostly Adventures.
 The show aired on the channel from November 16, 2019, to August 27, 2023.

-The series currently airs reruns on the English-language Latino channel Primo TV as of 2025.
+The series aired reruns on the English-language Latino channel Primo TV until 2025.